webman/push

 Note

-3. It is necessary to connect using the domain of the SSL certificate
+3. Must connect using the domain corresponding to the SSL certificate

 push-vue.js Usage Instructions

-webman/push is compatible with pusher, and the addresses for other language clients (Java, Swift, .NET, Objective-C, Unity, Flutter, Android, IOS, AngularJS, etc.) can be downloaded at:
+`webman/push` is compatible with pusher, and you can download clients in other languages (Java, Swift, .NET, Objective-C, Unity, Flutter, Android, iOS, AngularJS, etc.) from:

 https://pusher.com/docs/channels/channels_libraries/libraries/